 Criminal Injury Compensation (CICA) Claims by RAM Legal Services

 The effects of a criminal injury can be serious, with many victims suffering from lasting physical and psychological damage and distress.
 If you've been injured either physically or mentally as a result of a criminal act you may be entitled to claim compensation through the Criminal Injuries Compensation Authority ( CICA ) Scheme.
-RAM Legal Services, an independent legal firm with 15 years of experience, can act as your legal representative on a No Win No Fee* basis.
+RAM Legal Services, an independent claims management company with over 15 years of experience, can act as your legal representative on a No Win No Fee* basis.
 We will ensure that a criminal injury specialist handles your claim from start to finish and ensure that a fair outcome is reached with the maximum possible award granted.

 What is the Criminal Injuries Compensation or CICA Scheme?
 The Criminal Injuries Compensation authority or CICA for short is a government organisation that provides compensation for blameless victims of violent crime throughout the UK The CICA pay out awards ranging from £1000 to £500,000 depending on the severity of your injuries.
 If you, a friend or a family member have suffered physical or psychological injuries as a result of a violent crime at some point in your life, you may be entitled to compensation under the Scheme!